At the beginning of the year, we took a brief look at the social media statistics and demographics for the UK in 2019.

 Let’s now take a look at individual platforms and see what we can learn about UK usage.

 Facebook remains the dominant social platform by membership in the UK.
-Despite numerous scandals in
+Despite numerous scandals in 2018 users and advertisers are still fully embracing the platform.

 Examining the user base, it is easy to see why.
 Of all internet users in the UK, 78% of them use Facebook.
 More compelling is that a whopping 40 million people, or 71% of UK adults (+13 years old) can now be reached with adverts on Facebook.